Rain

 “Your thoughts and feelings are proof that you meant no insult.”

-“In your dreams, you see yourself with Bizra eyes.”
+“In your dreams, you see yourself with fire eyes.”

-“You see only beauty when you face Bizra eyes, free of pity or fear for those who carry them.”
+“You see only beauty when you face fire eyes, free of pity or fear for those who carry them.”

 “In my own time, even those of us with the eyes, were troubled by them.”